diamonds / wild tales + lost trails

 • Multiple Certified Wilderness Advanced First-Aid personnel (including both Expedition Leaders)

-• Two (2) Full-time Support / Rescue Vehicles
+• Three (3) Full-time Support / Rescue Vehicles

-• Multiple First-aid Kits (on both the trail & inside of vehicles)
+• Multiple First-aid Kits (both on the trail & inside of vehicles)

 • Written Wilderness Risk Management Plan, including emergency contacts & Protocols